 A recurrence of neck pain after recovery is normal.
 However, discomfort can be minimized by taking a few precautions.

 ACDF surgery can improve quality of life.
 Your surgeon is responsible for performing the procedure, it’s up to the individual to follow through with an exercise program and proper ergonomics for optimal results.

-The information herein on "Exercise Can Speed Recovery From ACDF Surgery El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Exercise Can Speed Recovery From ACDF Surgery El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.